-In the second floor, there is the statue of Buddha and stone carvings from the 3rd century AD alongside a collection of Mohammad Reza Pahlavi’s personal and military clothes.
-Along the stairs of the second floor the decoration is a beautiful painting from Karim Khan’s palace.
+On the second floor, there is the statue of Buddha and stone carvings from the 3rd century AD alongside a collection of Mohammad Reza Pahlavi’s personal and military clothes.
+Along the stairs of the second floor, the decoration is a beautiful painting from Karim Khan’s palace.

-In addition to old and contemporary artwork, in Niavaran Palace you can have a clue of the luxurious life led by the royal family.
+In addition to old and contemporary artwork, in Niavaran Palace you can have a clue about the luxurious life led by the royal family.
 You can see the kids’ toys in their room, Farah Diba’s clothes still hanging in the wardrobe, even her nail polish.
-On the dining room, the lavish table is set as if guests were about to arrive.
-Part of the Niavaran Palace complex is also a tea house, a museum and a park.

 Address: Northeastern Tehran, District 1, Niavaran Square.